 Your doctor may recommend other medicines as required to treat problems like urinary or bowel dysfunction, depression, muscle spasticity, or other complications linked to transverse myelitis.

-Other therapies that focus on the long-term recovery as well as care include:
+Other therapies that focus on long-term recovery, as well as care include:

 - Occupational therapy

 Since Transverse Myelitis is a rare disease and the response to its treatment takes time, it is important to seek medical care at the earliest.

 No, Transverse Myelitis is not hereditary or contagious.
 It is impossible to pass the risk of being affected by this disease to your family.

 During which age Transverse Myelitis is prone to occur?

 Transverse Myelitis can affect people of almost every age, be it a 5-month-old infant or 80-year-old adult.
 But the peak age for this disease to occur are from 10 to 19 and 30 to 40 years of age.
 It can happen to males and females as well.

 What is the most common symptom of Transverse Myelitis?

 This disease causes variable symptoms.
 Weakness in the legs, arms, and bowel and bladder dysfunction are the most common symptoms include.

 Is Transverse Myelitis considered to be a disability?